kerryboyko/yala-superfly/app/static/markdown/roadmap.md

+# YALA: Yet Another Link Aggregator

+Not sure what to do first?

+1. Create your account (or login).
+2. Click on the Create New Community button (or [this link](/create-community))
+3. Click on the Create New Post button, and add a post.

+That's it!
+You just created a community and posted on YALA!
 ## Ready for Users!

 Howdy.
 YALA is in super-early alpha stage.
 You'll find items marked as "FIXME" or hit with a strikethrough.
 These are placeholders to indicate that the functionality is not yet developed, but it will be soon.